Table of Contents

 a.
 Athlete’s Foot

-This condition is named athlete’s foot because it typically affects the soles of the feet and the area between the toes.
+This condition is named athlete’s foot because it typically affects the soles of the feet.
 Occasionally, athlete’s foot can spread to the palms of the hands and anywhere the hands touch after being infected.
 Sweaty socks and damp shoes are ideal places for fungi to grow.
 Those who often walk barefoot around locker rooms or other shared areas are likely to be infected.

 If you have athlete’s foot, you may experience symptoms that start with a rash between the toes.
 This rash will likely accompany moderate to severe itching.
 Sometimes, athlete’s foot may cause blisters, ulcers, and sores.
 Athlete’s foot can be categorized into three types.
 Toe web infections are the most common and usually occur between the fourth and fifth toes, with symptoms that include scaly and cracked skin.
 Vesicular infections are characterized by sudden outbreaks of fluid-filled blisters, usually on the sole of the feet.
 Moccasin-type infections can cause the skin by the heel to thicken and can lead to toenail infections.